OctopusDeploy/blog/blog/2020-08/golang-for-automation-in-aws/index.md

 ## Configure the Main function

 In the previous section, you configured the primary function that will do all the legwork.
-In this section, it's time to configure the main function.
+In this section, it’s time to configure the main function.
 The main function will do the following:

 1. Run the `listInstances` function.
 2. Set up the `instanceID` variable that is being used as a parameter in the `listInstances` function.